Solo travelers are often flexible travelers.

 To take advantage of the benefits of shoulder season travel you must first identify the shoulder season for your destination.
 Here are five ways to find the shoulder season for any specific destination:

 - Check B&B rates.
-Unlike hotels that will use dynamic pricing (meaning that the price is changed by a computer based on moment to moment supply and demand) a B&B posts their rates for specific times of year.
+B&Bs post their rates for specific times of year.
 They may have three different rates for high, shoulder and low season or two rates just for the high and low season.
 They will indicate the rates by the months of the year.
 The lower the rate the more off season the time is.
+You can check out Bed & Breakfast.com.

 - Check group tour rates.
 High season is more expensive for tour companies just as it is for individual travelers.
-If you’re planning to take a tour, and even if you’re not, a tour’s rate will indicate when high, shoulder and low seasons are likely.
+If you’re planning to take a tour, and even if you’re not, a tour’s rate will indicate when high, shoulder and low seasons are.

 - Use Google.
 If you google your destination and “shoulder season” you may get opinions from people on when the shoulder season is and what you may compromise by traveling at that time.
 For example, I googled Whistler in British Columbia.
 Here’s a quote from the post: “Want to know one of Whistler’s best-kept secrets?
 Three words: Spring shoulder season.”
-Now if you look at the source you’ll find that it is a property company.
-They have a vested interest in getting people to Whistler all year-round.
+If you’re going to Whistler read Solo At Whistler Blackcomb: 32 Tips You Need to Know.

 To find the shoulder season, which is my preference for travel, check it a few of the ways above so that you know